SuboptimalEng/orbital/README.md

 # 🙏🏾 Gumroad Guide

-First of all, thank you!
+First of all, thank you.
 Seriously, thanks a bunch!
 I recently quit my job to become an indie hacker and I really appreciate your support.

+## General

 ## Mac Installation Guide